DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

     text: "Teacher training course fees for non-UK citizens cost an average of $fees_pgitt_internationalaverage$.
 Most non-UK citizens will not be eligible for tuition fee loans and maintenance loans.
 If you train to teach languages or physics, you may be eligible for a bursary or scholarship.
     <p>If you have refugee status you can apply for salaried or fee-paying training courses.
 You will usually be eligible for financial support to help you train to teach.</p>
     <p>You may be eligible for financial support to train to teach if <a href=\"/non-uk-teachers/visas-for-non-uk-trainees\"> you're from Ukraine or Afghanistan and on certain visas</a>.</p>
-    <p>If you're in <a href=\"https://www.gov.uk/claim-asylum\"> the process of seeking asylum</a>, check your immigration bail conditions to see if you have permission to study on a teacher training course in England.
+    <p>If you're in <a href=\"https://www.gov.uk/claim-asylum\">the process of seeking asylum</a>, check your immigration bail conditions to see if you have permission to study on a teacher training course in England.
 Even if you have permission, you're unlikely to be eligible for financial support.</p>
     <p>If you're granted asylum in the UK, you may be eligible for financial support to train to teach.</p>"
     link_title: Learn more about fees and financial support for non-UK trainee teachers.
     link_url: /non-uk-teachers/fees-and-funding-for-non-uk-trainees